HITECHCRIME/HC_SG127_Ghosts/README.md

 ## Lyrics

 ```
-I knew I can't relate yooo aye
+I knew I can't relate yooo skra aye
-(try to shut it out)
+try to shut it out
-not all the fucking rasta
+stuck it up at the fucking rasta
+fucking rasta aye
-(all/lead the way)
+fucking afta right (all/lead the way)

 rasta, taste that about the rest
 another believer that cares for a reason